danielruijs/huggingface-transformers/README.md

 pip install transformers[torch] pycocotools scipy tensorboard albumentations
 ```

-# Example dataset
+# Example datasets

+Two example datasets are used in this repository:

+## Dataset 1, 416x416 images

-The example dataset used in this repository is the [Traffic Signs Detection Dataset](https://www.kaggle.com/datasets/pkdarabi/cardetection).
+The first example dataset used in this repository is the [Traffic Signs Detection Dataset](https://www.kaggle.com/datasets/pkdarabi/cardetection).
+The dataset contains 416x416 images of traffic signs.

 To download the dataset, install the kagglehub package and then run the following python script.
 This will download the dataset and extract it to a `data` folder, as well as create coco annotations for the dataset.
 ```bash